drunomics/automatic-backups/README.md

 4. env:AWS_SECRET_ACCESS_KEY - holds the secret access key of a user that has access to the bucket.
 Needs to be available at runtime.
 Sensitive information.
 Having awscli installed on platform.sh environment.
 5. env:ENCRYPTION_ALG - holds the encryption algorithm used to encrypt db backups.
+6.  env:ENABLE_ENCRYPTION - should hold 0 for No and 1 for Yes.

 # Having SFTP server as 3rd party